lunarjpg/lunarjpg.github.io/content/branding/index.md

 showTableOfContents: true
 ---

+I

+---

 ## Jibber Jabber with Jim

-I worked with [Jim](https://jamesdavidson.xyz) to build cohesive branding for himself and his radio hosting endeavours.
+I worked with [Jim](https://jamesdavidson.xyz) to build cohesive branding that encompassed his personal brand and his radio hosting endeavours.
+We curated an old comic-book style theme in a blue and white colourstory, with all elements of the package available to edit with ease on Canva.

 {{< gallery match="images/jibber-jabber-with-jim/*" sortOrder="asc" rowHeight="250" margins="8" thumbnailResizeOptions="600x600 q90 Lanczos" showExif=true previewType="blur" embedPreview=true loadJQuery=true >}}